ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 This document uses the following terms:

 - Client: the client of all QUIC connections discussed in this document.
-- Proxy: the endpoint that responds to the Extended CONNECT request.
+- Proxy: the endpoint that responds to the UDP proxying request.
 - Target: the server that a client is accessing via a proxy.
 - Client <-> Proxy QUIC connection: a single QUIC connection established from the client to the proxy.